 Wanted to Hire.

-FIFTEEN INTELLIGENT NURSES FOR THE North-Carolina General Military Hospital at Raleigh.
+FIFTEEN INTELLIGENT EURSES FOR THE North-Carolina General Military Hospital at Raleigh.
 Middle aged men preferred.
 Also two washer-women.
 Apply to E. BURKE HAYWOOD, Surgeon.

-43-tf ties they can deliver the article.
+April 9, 1862.
+QUARTERNASSER'S OFFICE, Goldeboro', June 14th, 1862.
+Farmers and others having WOOL for sale, are hereby notified that the Quartermaster's Department is desirous of purchasing Wool in any quantities, and requested to notify me at this place at what prices and in what quantities they are deliver the article. notify me at this place at what prices and in what quantities they can deliver the article.
 On the receipt of such notification, the place of delivery will be indicated.- Those having the article for sale are earnestly solicited to give this advertisement their attention, as the place of delivery will be made convenient and a liberal price will be paid.
 This advertisement is intended to apply only to those residing within the limits of the State of North Carolina.

+JOHN W. CAMERON.

-JOHN W. CAMERON, Major and Q. M., C. S. A.
+Major and Q. M., C. S. A.